hauke96/qgis-outdoor-map/README.md

 ### Append data to database

 Just use the `--append` parameter for the `init.sh` script: `init.sh --append file.pbf`

+## QGIS setup

+1. Make sure you use the latest QGIS version (as of 15th December 3.22)
+2. Install the "Trackable QGIS Project" (this orders the XML attributes in the project file alphabetically so that the file is better trackable by git)
+3. Collapse all layers before committing (just to keep the project clean)

+## Render map

+Make sure the project is loaded in QGIS and that you have the data loaded into your database.

+1. Create a layout or change an existing one
+2. Add the OSM attribution if you use OSM data
+3. Use the normal QGIS mechanisms to export the layout to PDF, PNG, ...

+### Render via Terminal/CLI

+1. Make sure you created your layout in QGIS
+2. Use the `render-layout.py` script to render a single layout (ude `render-layout.py --help` for more information)

+### Render all pre-defined layouts

+There are some pre-defined layouts (such as `a2-fischbeker-heide`) wich legend, scale bar, attribution and everything.
+Calling the script `render-all.sh` renders them all as PDF and PNG files, no parameter needed.

 # Style guideline